Top Hat: Box office

-The film opened at Radio City Music Hall in New York on August 29, 1935 and set a house record with a gross of $134,800 in its first week.
+Top Hat set a house record at Radio City Music Hall with a gross of $134,800 in its first week.
 Twenty-five policemen were deployed to control the crowds.
-In its 3 weeks at the Music Hall, it grossed $350,000.
+It also set house records in the opening week at B.F.
+Keith Memorial Theatre in Boston ($33,000); Hollywood Pantages Theatre ($19,000) and at Hillstreet Theatre in Los Angeles ($17,000).
+In its 3 weeks at the Music Hall, it grossed $350,000 and was the highest-grossing film in the United States in September.
 Overall, the film earned rentals of $1,782,000 in the US and Canada and $1,420,000 elsewhere.
 RKO made a profit of $1,325,000, making it the studio's most profitable film of the 1930s.

-It was the 4th most popular film at the British box office in 1935–36.
+It was the fourth most popular film at the British box office in 1935–36.

 Critical response

 Reviews for Top Hat were mainly positive.
 The Los Angeles Evening Herald Express praised the film, exclaiming "Top Hat is the tops!
 With Fred Astaire dancing and singing Irving Berlin tunes!
-Well, one (in his right mind) couldn't ask for much more — unless, of course, it could be a couple of encores."
+Well, one (in his right mind) couldn't ask for much more—unless, of course, it could be a couple of encores."
 The New York Times praised the film's musical numbers, but criticized the storyline, describing it as "a little on the thin side," but also stating that "it is sprightly enough to plug those inevitable gaps between the shimmeringly gay dances."Top Hat" is worth standing in line for.
 From the appearance of the lobby yesterday afternoon, you probably will have to."

 Variety also singled out the storyline as well as the cast, stating "the danger sign is in the story and cast.
 Substitute Alice Brady for Helen Broderick and it's the same lineup of players as was in The Gay Divorcée.
 Besides which the situations in the two scripts parallel each other closely".
 Nevertheless, it concluded that Top Hat was a film "one can't miss".

-Writing for The Spectator in 1935, Graham Greene gave the film a generally positive review, describing the film as "a vehicle for Fred Astaire's genius", and noting that Astaire's performance eliminated any concern over the fact that "the music and lyrics are bad" or that Astaire "has to act with human beings [that cannot match] his freedom, lightness, and happiness".
+Writing for The Spectator in 1935, Graham Greene gave the film a generally positive review, describing the film as "a vehicle for Fred Astaire's genius", and noting that Astaire's performance eliminated any concern over the fact that "the music and lyrics are bad" or that Astaire "has to act with human beings [who cannot match] his freedom, lightness, and happiness".

 As of 2022, the review aggregator website Rotten Tomatoes reported that the film had a 100% "fresh" approval rating based on 42 reviews, with an average rating of 8.70/10.
 The website's critical consensus reads, "A glamorous and enthralling depression-era diversion, Top Hat is nearly flawless, with acrobatics by Fred Astaire and Ginger Rogers that make the hardest physical stunts seem light as air."